-Nexus tablet from Google and ASUS reportedly a "done deal"Alex Wagner - Deputy Managing Editor, News Desk
+Nexus tablet from Google and ASUS reportedly a "done deal"Alex Wagner - Editorial Director of News and Content

 Rumblings of a Nexus tablet created by Google and ASUS have been swirling for a while now, but today a new report claims that the device is a "done deal" and indeed will be coming.
 According to a "senior employee" at a U.S. supply chain firm speaking to Android and Me, the Google/ASUS tablet is going to happen, and the retail price that's currently being targeted for the device is between $149 and $199.

 There's not much in the way of spec information available about the tablet, but the source claims that it features a 7-inch display and that the Tegra 3 processor that had previously been rumored to be included is no longer going to be making the cut.
 It's also said that ASUS's quad-core Memo 370T with a 7-inch display has been given the axe as a result of Google and ASUS's plans to build this Nexus tablet.